-Mission Mapping
+Space Domain Awareness Mission Mapping

-The efficacy of a new SDA taxonomy depends upon missions allocated to each region and the types of trajectories that can be generated to perform these missions.
-Nominally, the space traffic management mission will reside in the regions closest to Earth and the Moon, specifically LG-SDA and MG-SDA, due to issues related to orbital congestion and collision avoidance between spacecraft and resident space objects (e.g., debris).
+The efficacy of a new EM-Sys taxonomy depends upon missions allocated to each region and the types of trajectories that can be generated to perform these missions.
+For the purpose of this article, the SDA modified mission will be considered within the context of this taxonomy.
+Nominally, the space traffic management mission will reside in the regions closest to Earth and the Moon, specifically LGO and MGO, due to issues related to orbital congestion and collision avoidance between spacecraft and resident space objects (e.g., debris).